 All projects which recruit and enroll participants affiliated with Fairview Health Services for inclusion as either an in-patient or an out-patient must use Fairview IDS for drug management.
 RO status is not an option for these participants.
 For any studies at a non-Fairview Health Services site, the study must, at a minimum have RO status with Fairview IDS and be entered into OnCore.

 Fairview IDS has the right to audit the processes in place to monitor and control the use of investigational drugs and to require corrective action.
-As part of its charge, the Research Compliance Office (RCO) in the Office of the Vice President for Research is responsible for developing and implementing a process for monitoring compliance with this policy, including oversight of the Fairview IDS processes.
+As part of its charge, Research Compliance, Integrity, and Security (CIS) in the Research and Innovation Office (RIO) is responsible for developing and implementing a process for monitoring compliance with this policy, including oversight of the Fairview IDS processes.

 Failure to comply with this policy may be grounds for discipline by the University, suspension or termination of research by the University Institutional Review Board, referral for academic misconduct proceedings, and/or reporting to external licensing authorities.
 Any disciplinary action taken by the University will follow the employment rules governing the individual's employment category.

 This policy is intended to promote the safe handling of drugs used in clinical research, reinforce the protections afforded human participants who are administered drugs under research protocols, help detect and prevent diversion of drugs for unauthorized purposes, and assure compliance with applicable laws and internal requirements related to the use of drugs in clinical investigations.